Cotalker/documentation/docs/documentation/admin/admin_groups.md

 <br/>

 ### Secondary Actions {#secondary-actions}
-Through the _Actions_ button – a green floating button that appears at the bottom of the group's channel panel – users can access URLs, which can be configured to open external websites, go to different sections of the app, and answer surveys.
+Through the _Actions_ button – a green floating button that appears at the bottom of the group panel – users can access URLs, which can be configured to open external websites, go to different sections of the app, and answer surveys.

 _The Actions button and its corresponding Actions Menu will look something like the image below:_
 <img alt="fab secondary actions" class="img_sizing item shadow--lw" src={useBaseUrl('img/admin_groups_fab_secondary_actions.png')} />